🧩 Is it hard to differentiate between autism and ADHD? And giftedness?

 Confidently engage in the clinical decision-making process in ruling out or confirming an autism and/or ADHD diagnosis

-The course material is presented using a combination of didactic teaching, taped demonstrations from real-life clinical sessions, case studies, and question time.
+The course material is presented using a combination of didactic teaching, taped demonstrations from real-life clinical sessions, and case studies.

 There are accompanying, downloadable materials included to assist clinicians in their practice and to supplement the teaching process.